 Information for Instructors

-- Student will discuss with you their approved testing accommodations as indicated in their current letter of accommodations, or will communicate their need to make-up exam that cannot be completed in BlackBoard
+- Students will discuss with you their approved testing accommodations as indicated in their current letter of accommodations, or will communicate their need to make-up exam that cannot be completed in Canvas.

 - Student will email TestingCenter@goodwin.edu and copy the instructor to confirm testing has been discussed and is ready to schedule.